Marek Edelman: World War II

 In 1939, after the German invasion of Poland Edelman found himself confined—along with the other Jews of Warsaw—to the Warsaw Ghetto.
 In 1942, as a Bund youth leader he co-founded the underground Jewish Combat Organization (Żydowska Organizacja Bojowa, ŻOB).
 In the Warsaw Ghetto Uprising of April–May 1943, led by Mordechaj Anielewicz, Edelman was one of the three sub-commanders and then became the leader after the death of Anielewicz.

 When the Germans had stopped their campaign of transporting Ghetto residents to Treblinka extermination camp in September 1942, only 60,000 had remained.
 Edelman and his comrades, however, had had little doubt that the Germans would resume the job.
 The Jewish Combat Organisation had begun acquiring weapons and organizing into units that would make up for lack of training and munitions with an intimate knowledge of the ghetto, both above ground and in its sewer network.

 The Germans resumed their attack on the ghetto on April 19, 1943, with over 2,000 troops.
 According to Edelman: "The Germans weren't expecting resistance of any kind, let alone that we would take up arms."
 The outnumbered and outgunned Ghetto fighters' strong resistance forced the German troops to withdraw.
 It was on the second day of the Uprising, while protecting the retreat of Edelman and other comrades, that another prominent insurgent and Bundist, Michał Klepfisz, was killed.
 Over the next three weeks, the fighting was intense.
 The Jewish fighters killed and wounded scores of Nazis but inevitably sustained far greater losses.
 On May 8, ŻOB's commander, Mordechaj Anielewicz, was surrounded by German forces.
-He committed suicide, which meant that now Edelman was in charge.
+Anielewicz died during the final assault on the ŻOB's bunker on 8 May 1943, which meant that now Edelman was in charge.
 "After three weeks," he recalled, "most of us were dead."